 AZUMA-KOFUJI CRATER HIKE: ACCESS INFO

-By Bus: Buses run between Fukushima Station and Jododaira between May 3 and November 5 (closed for winter when there is just waaay too much snow).
+By Bus: Buses run between Fukushima Station and Jododaira between May 3 ~ Sept 30 (weekends and holidays) and Oct 1~ November 4 (daily).

 Price: Fukushima Station → Jododaira (via Tsuchiyu Onsen): 1810 yen, 1 hour and 40 minutes.
 Jododaira → Fukushima Station (via Takayu Onsen): 1330 yen, 1 hour and 15 minutes.